Emergence of a common generalized synchronization manifold in network motifs of structurally different time-delay systems: Introduction

-In line with the above discussion, we have reported briefly the existence of GS in symmetrically coupled networks of distinctly nonidentical time-delay systems using the auxiliary system approach in a letter \cite{senthil13}.
-In this paper, we will provide an extended version of the letter with important additional results and explanations.
-In particular, in this paper we will demonstrate the occurrence of a transition from partial to global GS in mutually coupled networks of structurally different time-delay systems (for $N=2,~3$ and $4$) with different fractal (Kaplan-Yorke) dimensions and in systems with different orders using the auxiliary system approach and the mutual false nearest neighbor (MFNN) method.
-We use the Mackey-Glass (MG) \cite{mackey77}, a piecewise linear (PWL) \cite{senthil06,senthil07}, a threshold piecewise linear (TPWL) \cite{suresh13} and the Ikeda time-delay \cite{ikeda80} systems to construct heterogeneous network motifs.
-The main reason to consider time-delay systems in this study is that even with a single time-delay system, one has the flexibility of choosing systems with different fractal dimensions just by adjusting their intrinsic delay alone, which is a quite attracting feature of time-delay systems from modelling point of view \cite{appeltant11}.
-Further, time-delay systems are ubiquitous in several real situations, including problems in ecology, epidemics, physiology, physics, economics, engineering and control systems, \cite{lakshmanan10} which inevitably require delay for a complete description of the system (note that intrinsic delay is different from connection delays which arise between different units due to finite signal propagation time).
+In line with the above discussion, we have reported briefly the existence of GS in symmetrically coupled networks of structurally different scalar one-dimensional time-delay systems using the auxiliary system approach \cite{senthil13}.
+In this paper, we will extend our investigations to non-scalar, higher dimensional heterogeneous time-delay systems to examine whether GS can still persist between strongly heterogeneous systems (with different orders) and to understand the underlying dynamical transitions.
+In particular, in this paper we will demonstrate the emergence of a transition from partial to global GS in mutually coupled structurally different time-delay systems with different fractal (Kaplan-Yorke) dimensions and most importantly in systems with different orders using the auxiliary system approach and the mutual false nearest neighbor (MFNN) method.
+Here the term partial GS refers to the state where only a few of the coupled systems are entrained to the common GS mainfold, whereas the term global GS refers to the state where all the coupled systems are in GS.
+In addition, we have also provided a detailed explanation about structurally different time-delay systems with different fractal dimensions and on the attracting GS manifold.
+We use the Mackey-Glass (MG) \cite{mackey77}, a piecewise linear (PWL) \cite{senthil06,senthil07}, a threshold piecewise linear (TPWL) \cite{suresh13} and the Ikeda time-delay \cite{ikeda80} systems to construct strongly heterogeneous network motifs.
+The main reason to consider time-delay systems in this study is that even with a single time-delay system, one has the flexibility of choosing systems with different fractal dimensions just by adjusting their intrinsic delay alone, which is a quite attracting feature of time-delay systems from the modelling point of view \cite{appeltant11}.
+Further, time-delay occurred within the systems are ubiquitous in several real situations.
+In particular, intrinsic time-delay can be found in neuronal models, where neurons are connected to autapse (a self-synapse or a specialized connection between a neuron and itself), which can be described by time-delayed feedback in closed loop \cite{qin14,qin14a,song15}.
+In addition, intrinsic time-delay can also observed in ecology, epidemics, physiology, physics, economics, engineering and control systems, \cite{lakshmanan10} which inevitably require delay for a complete description of the dynamical system (note that an intrinsic delay is different from connection delays which arise between different systems due to finite signal propagation time).
+Propagation delay induced synchronization in different types of networks has also been studied in detail in the literature \cite{wang11, wang11a, wang11b, wang10, wang10a, wang09}.